miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 During TSA certificate validation, implementations MUST validate the certificate validity period, revocation status, and certificate chain using the Validation Reference Time.

-If SIG-LTV or SIG-LTA exists, implementations MAY perform offline validation using validation information contained in the corresponding "timestamp.validations" object.
+If SIG-LTV or SIG-LTA exists, implementations MAY perform offline validation using validation information contained in the "validations" object within the decoded JSON object contained in the corresponding "timestamp" parameter.

 If required validation information is unavailable, the validation result MAY be treated as Indeterminate.

-## SIG-LTV (Signature Long-Term Validation level) Validation Processing
+## SIG-LTV Validation Processing

 SIG-LTV validation MUST enable offline validation of SIG-B, SIG-T, and all existing SIG-LTA levels.